jagdep-singh/ETH-AVAX/Mod2_Assingment/readme.md

 ## Smart Contract

-The `token.sol` file contains a basic Solidity smart contract that represents a token.
+The `contract.sol` file contains a basic Solidity smart contract that represents a token.
 It includes functions for minting and burning tokens.
 The contract keeps track of token balances using a mapping.

 ## License